baSSHtion/baSSHtion.github.io/content/ProxyCommand.md

-Title: JumpHost/non-interactive
+Title: ProxyCommand
 Date: 2014-08-23 22:20
 Modified: 2014-08-24 23:15
-Category: ssh
+Category: Implementation Options
-Tags: about, overview, jumphost, interactive
+Tags: about, overview, ProxyCommand
-Slug: jump_host_non_interactive
+Slug: proxy_command
 Authors: Jens Neuhalfen
-Summary: Using the bastion host to access backend systems via the  bastion host, but without an interactive session on the bastion host.
+Summary: The SSH `ProxyCommand` is a configuration that tells the SSH client how to make the connection to the SSH server.
-SortOrder: 50
+SortOrder: 30

 Solution in detail